 The available annuity payout options are as follows:

-Period Certain: This payout option is more conservative than straight life and results in a lower monthly payment.
-Payments are guaranteed for the life of the annuitant, but only the period certain (for example, 10 or 20 years) is guaranteed.
-If the annuitant dies during that period, the beneficiary receives the remaining payments.
-If the annuitant outlives the period, payments stop at death.
+Period certain (fixed period annuity): This payout option provides payments for a fixed period (for example, 10 or 20 years).
+If the annuitant dies during that period, a beneficiary receives the remaining payments.
+If the annuitant lives beyond the period, payments stop when the period ends.

-Joint Life: The joint life annuity payout option covers two or more people, commonly spouses.
-The contract will pay monthly as long as one of the annuitants is living.
-Depending on the contract, the payment may remain steady or may be reduced at the death of the first annuitant.
+Joint life: This payout option covers two or more people, commonly spouses.
+The contract pays monthly as long as at least one annuitant is living.
+Depending on the contract, the payment may stay the same or be reduced when the first annuitant dies.

 Taxation of annuity payments differs from withdrawals during the accumulation stage.
 Once a contract has been annuitized, the 10% early withdrawal penalty no longer applies because payments are treated as a scheduled annuity stream, not as withdrawals.
-The tax liability applies only to the portion of each payment that represents growth.
-Fixed annuity payments stay the same each month, while variable annuity payments may change based on investment performance.
+Tax applies only to the portion of each payment that represents growth.

-The IRS accommodates for portability of funds in life insurance and annuity contracts.
-Internal Revenue Code 1035 allows the transfer of funds from one product to another or from one company to another.
-Under 1035 exchange rules, tax on accumulated earnings will be deferred for the following transfers:
+The IRS allows portability of funds in life insurance and annuity contracts.
+Internal Revenue Code 1035 allows the transfer of funds from one product to another, or from one company to another.
+Under 1035 exchange rules, tax on accumulated earnings is deferred for the following transfers:

-Equity indexed annuities are fixed annuities that offer a guarantee against loss of principal if held to term.
+Equity indexed annuities are fixed annuities that guarantee against loss of principal if held to term.
 With an equity indexed annuity, interest credited is linked to the upward movement of a designated index, such as the Standard and Poor’s 500 (S&P 500).
-If the index moves upward, the interest rate is based on some portion of the increase.
-If the index moves downward, the equity indexed annuity does not lose value.

 IRS rules under Code 1035 allow portability of funds between life insurance and annuity contracts, deferring tax on certain transfers such as life-to-life, life-to-annuity, and annuity-to-annuity.
 Transfers from an annuity into life insurance are not permitted.